zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 that, unlike Eqn 4.14, cannot be readily simplified any further.
-However, if we are only concerned with high-frequency electromagnetic radiation, and if the [temperature](https://en.wikipedia.org/wiki/Thermal_velocity) of the substance is not too high, then the fundamental period \\(T_1\\) of the electromagnetic field is much shorter than the amount of time \\(T_e\\) it takes the system to evolve to a significant degree:
+However, if we are only concerned with high-frequency electromagnetic radiation, and if the [temperature](https://en.wikipedia.org/wiki/Thermal_velocity) of the substance is not too high, then we may assume that the fundamental period \\(T_1\\) of the electromagnetic field is much shorter than the amount of time \\(T_e\\) it takes the system to evolve to a significant degree:

 $$ \tag{1p.13}
 	T_e \gg T_1.